1Dedios/java-gui/README.md

 # Restaurant App

 A restaurant order taker and receipt generator in Java.
-Built with the Swing GUI package in Java 11.
+Built with the Awt and Swing GUI package in Java 11.

 ## Demo